julihocc/mathematical-epidemiology/chapters/01-introduction.typ

 - **Predict:** What will happen next?
 - **Control:** How can we stop it?

 In this book, we will explore various models, starting from the basic SIR model to more complex ones.
-We will also take a computational approach, using the Julia programming language to simulate these models and visualize the results.
+We will also take a computational approach, using both the Julia and Python programming languages to simulate these models and visualize the results.